-We will be subject to the new DoD CMMC requirement recently issued by the Pentagon which may limit our ability to bid and win projects.
+We will be subject to the new DoD Cybersecurity Maturity Model Certification ("CMMC") requirement recently issued by the Pentagon which may limit our ability to bid and win projects.
 The cost for the new CMMC requirement may be significant.

 The Pentagon, on January 31, 2020, released the official version of its unified Cybersecurity standard that all contractors must meet by 2026.
 This standard, the CMMC, will apply to any company that does business with the Department of Defense.
 CMMC will also apply to subcontractors as well as prime contractors.
 The DoD has stated that it expects a roll-out of this requirement over a five-year timeline.
 CMMC borrows heavily from the existing NIST Cybersecurity Framework, and intends to rely heavily on a CMMC accrediting body.
 The DoD is currently drafting a memorandum of understanding to establish rules, roles and responsibilities between it and the accrediting body.
 Once up and running, companies will be able to apply for certification through a portal run by the accrediting body.
 The CMMC certification will be good for three years; with it, companies will be able to bid on contracts across the DoD and military services.
 There will be five levels of certification, Level 1 through Level 5.
 The new certification will not be required for existing contracts already signed, only on new contracts.
-In December 2020, the DoD disclosed the first seven contracts that are likely to be the initial test cases for the first "pathfinder" solicitations mandating CMMC.
+The first "pathfinder" solicitations mandating CMMC are expected to come out in the fall of 2020.
 It is expected to take until 2026 to bring all contractors into compliance, since five years is the typical duration of a government contract.
-Contractors are required to flow the CMMC requirements down to all subcontracts except those for Commercial Off the Shelf (COTS) items.
-Additionally, a contractor may not award a subcontract unless the subcontractor has a current assessment in the Supplier Performance Risk System (SPRS).
-Because contractors only have access to their own information, contractors may need to rely on certifications from subcontractors for this requirement.

 Under CMMC, contractors will no longer "self-attest" they meet a given standard.
 Instead, Pentagon approved third parties will assess each company, at the company's expense.
-There will be no fines for non-compliance, however contractors will not be able to be awarded new contracts that require a particular level of certification without the required certification.
+There will be no fines for non-compliance, however contractors will not be able to be awarded new contracts that require a particular level of certification.

 We may be unable to bid on new contract awards or on follow-on awards for existing work, depending on the level of standard as required for each solicitation, which could adversely impact our revenues, operating margins and cash flows.
 The cost to comply with the new CMMC requirement may be significant.
-Further, we may be negatively impacted by our subcontractors if they are not compliant with these requirements.